 Academic Appeals - The Academic Standards and Policies Committee will consider appeals from students who are not meeting the Qualitative Standard of Satisfactory Academic Progress.
-The student must submit a formal letter of appeal to the Registrar, who will send the appeal to the Academic Standards and Policies Committee.
+The student must submit an Academic Appeal Form to the Registrar, who will send the appeal to the Academic Standards and Policies Committee.
 The committee will determine if there are mitigating circumstances that warrant continued eligibility for enrollment at Eureka College even though the student is not meeting the SAP standards.
 Appeals may be granted only in special situations, such as serious injury, illness, the death of a relative, or other such circumstances.